HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-1 Operator classes etc.md

 > **Key Information:** If the FCC is unable to reach you by email, they may revoke your station license or suspend your operator license.
 You may request license renewal up to 90 days before the expiration date.

 Here's something critically important: *You must provide and maintain a correct email address with the FCC*. {{< link id="T1C04" >}} If they can't reach you by email, they can suspend or revoke your license.
-Make sure your email address stays current in the FCC database—it's a requirement, not just a suggestion!
+Make sure your email address stays current in the FCC database — it's a requirement, not just a suggestion!

 Your amateur radio license is valid for ten years.
-When it's time to renew, *you may request renewal up to 90 days before the expiration date*. {{< link id="T1C07" >}} Don't wait until the last minute—renewing early ensures you won't have any gap in your operating privileges.
+When it's time to renew, *you may request renewal up to 90 days before the expiration date*. {{< link id="T1C07" >}} Don't wait until the last minute — renewing early ensures you won't have any gap in your operating privileges.

 #### Call Signs